JimmyNIYONKURU/Home-security-App/README.md

 ## Overview

-This is a java-based application designed to enhance by monitoring sensors.
+This is a java-based application designed to enhance home security by monitoring sensors.

 ## Features